Spreading dynamics of an infection in a growing population: Numerical and analytical results for the simplified model

-which now does have an unstable fixed point at $[\sigma,~\theta]=[1,~0]$ (in fact a continuum of fixed points along the line $\theta=0$, but this distinction is irrelevant here).
-Hence we expect self-similar waves, as seen in~\cref{fig:1}c, with a single speed determined by linearizing around the unstable fixed point.
-For the infected class this gives
+which now does have an unstable fixed point at $[\sigma,~\theta]=[1,~0]$ (in fact, there is a continuum of fixed points along the line $\theta=0$, but this distinction is irrelevant here).
+Hence we expect self-similar waves, as seen in~\cref{fig:1}b, with a single speed determined by linearizing around the unstable fixed point.
+For the infected class this linearization gives

 which is indeed the linearized form of the FKPP equation (c.f., \cref{eq:INTRO_Fisher-KPP} with $u\ll1$).
 Inserting the ansatz $\theta\sim e^{-\lambda\xi}$, yields the dispersion relation